MilesCranmer/playwright-mcp/README.md

 - **browser_tab_close**
   - Title: Close a tab
-  - Description: Close a tab
+  - Description: Close a tab.
+By default shows only interactive elements.
   - Parameters:
     - `index` (number, optional): The index of the tab to close.
 Closes current tab if not provided.
+    - `full` (boolean, optional): Show full page content instead of just interactive elements (default: false)
   - Read-only: **false**

 <!-- NOTE: This has been generated via update-readme.js -->